 I have initiated an ongoing collaboration with European Space Education Resource Office (ESERO) UK at the STEM centre in York, to motivate students to study Earth Observation by developing teaching materials that are directly linked to the national curriculum.
 At the University of Leeds, we have core EO strength in three thematic areas, glaciology, atmospheric science, and natural hazards (volcanoes and earthquakes), that compliments this task.

 - Ice sheet grounding lines

 - Dynamic evolution of Antarctic ice streams

-I deliver undergraduate, postgraduate and postdoctoral Earth Observation skills training through my teaching responsibility at the University of Leeds.
+I deliver undergraduate Earth Observation skills training through my teaching responsibility at the University of Leeds.
 I am a lecturer on the Ice and the Earth System (SOE3515) Year 3 undergraduate module, run jointly with the School of Earth and Environment and the School of Geography.
 The optional module which has now been successfully run for two years, was taught to 65 students in 2018, representing a 67% increase in student numbers on 2016.

 I deliver masters and post-doctoral Earth Observation skills training through my teaching responsibility on international summer schools.
-In 2016 I designed the curriculum, then ran and lectured on the first ESA Earth Observation of the Cryosphere Advanced Training Course, hosted at the University of leeds, and co-sponsored by the Centre for Polar Observation and Modelling (CPOM), the UK Space Agency (UKSA) and the Satellite Applications Catapult.
-During the 5-day course, 60 post graduate, PhD students, and post–doctoral research scientists from around the world, learned advanced satellite data processing techniques from an expert team of international lecturers. http://seom.esa.int/cryotraining2016/
+In 2016 I designed the curriculum, then ran and lectured on the first ESA Earth Observation of the Cryosphere Advanced Training Course.
+The course was hosted at the University of Leeds, and was co-sponsored by the Centre for Polar Observation and Modelling (CPOM), the UK Space Agency and the Satellite Applications Catapult.
+During the 5-day course, 60 post graduate, PhD students, and post–doctoral research scientists from around the world, learned advanced satellite data processing techniques from an expert team of international lecturers.

 Research groups and institutes